Huntingdon: Geography

-The town lies on the north bank of the River Great Ouse opposite Godmanchester and close to the market town of St Ives to the east and the village of Brampton to the west.
+Situated approximately midway between the cities of Cambridge and Peterborough, the town lies on the north bank of the River Great Ouse opposite Godmanchester and close to the market town of St Ives to the east and the village of Brampton to the west.
 Huntingdon incorporates the village of Hartford to the east and the developing areas of Oxmoor, Stukeley Meadows and Hinchingbrooke to the north and west.

 Between Godmanchester, Huntingdon and Brampton lies Portholme Meadow, England's largest.
 Its 257 acre contain many rare species of grass, flowers and dragonfly.
 It is the only known British habitat of the marsh dandelion.
 It acts as a natural reservoir for water in times of flood, enabling the river to run off slowly, so helping to preclude flooding in nearby towns.
 It has also served as a horse racecourse and once was a centre for aviation.

 Business

 Huntingdon is home to many local businesses, including Huntingdon Racecourse.
 Hinchingbrooke Business Park also contains offices and warehouses.